qa-tools/qa-tools/README.md

 * [http://www.qa-tools.io](http://www.qa-tools.io)

 ## Asking Questions
-Feel free to ask any questions and share your experiences on the [Support Page](http://www.qa-tools.io/support/) and help to improve the documentation.
+Feel free to ask any questions and share your experiences on the [Chat Room](https://gitter.im/qa-tools/qa-tools) and help to improve the documentation.

 ## Installation using Composer